andrewtarzia/CGExplore/docs/source/index.rst

   example of usage too!

-New works done with :mod:`.CGExplore`:
+New works done with :mod:`cgexplore`:

 * TBC.